auth0/docs/articles/libraries/auth0js/v9/migration-guide.md

 If you are not using Centralized login, we recommend you to use it as [most secure, powerful and flexible approach for authentication](/guides/login/centralized-vs-embedded).

+# Detailed Migration Instructions

 If you decide to keep using Embedded Login, you will need to migrate to v9.
-Before you update your code, make sure that you have reviewed this document and made any necessary changes in your implementation.
+Before you update your code, make sure that you have reviewed these documents and made any necessary changes in your implementation.

-# Detailed Migration Instructions

 [Migrating from Auth0.js v6]()